stevemadden87/postgres-flyway/README.md

 # postgres-flyway
-Boilerplate application for connect to postgres instance on google cloud and db creating a schema using flyway db migration.
+Boilerplate application for connecting to postgres instance on google cloud and creating database schema using flyway db migration.